nerdofthedance/Nerd-of-the-Dance/README.md

 In detail the string is decoded into the pose and weight informations for the feet, and the duration of the pose.
 The duration is the number after the keyword _dur_.
 It needs to be identical with the duration code for the silent break _s_ .
 The duration of _s_ determines the position in the music.
 The argument to the tango-pose function is interpreted for the graphics.

 The keywords for the feet are _ll_ for _leader, left foot_, _lr_ for _leader, right foot_, _fl_ for _follower, left foot_ and _fl_ for _follower, right foot_.
 The keyword is followed by the valuse _xybw_, where _x_ is position left to right, _y_ is position bottom to top, _b_ (for _beta_) is orientation as described above, and _w_ is the weight.
 In the image above, the follower's right foot is shown, the arguments are _3655_.

 Since I don't know Guile, nor have a good IDE, I haven't written a descent argument parser yet.
 Therefore, the argument string __MUST__ respect the positions of these arguments as given in the example, or the parser will crash.

+# Music

+My examples will be dance steps along with Tango Argentino music.
+However, I don't have time to clarify the rights someone might hold for popular songs.
+Therefore the music to the examples is written by the nerd himself (following  [Chris Mooney's guide](https://composerfocus.com/how-to-write-a-tango/)).
+The music examples are trivial on purpose so nobody can claim them.
+If someone wants to contribute examples with known songs, please clarify the rights before suggesting.
+If you bring me the written consent of the rights owner, I may transscribe the song as time allows.

 # Improvements